 - Section B: Writing to express a viewpoint (argue, persuade or advise)

 The aim of the course is to develop an understanding of literary styles and writers’ methods in a ‘skills-based approach’ to analysing the ways writers present characters, themes and ideas and their use of language and structure.

 Students sit two examinations and both are ‘closed book’ (meaning texts cannot be taken into the exam room).
 Extracts from the texts will be provided on the question papers as a starting point for all the texts, with the exception of the modern text.

 - one modern text (such as Lord of the Flies or An Inspector Calls)

 - one pre-1900 novel (currently The Strange Case of Dr Jekyll and Mr. Hyde)

 - one Shakespeare play (Macbeth or Romeo and Juliet)

-- a collection of 15 poems under the theme of Conflict and Power a variety of unseen poems
+- a collection of 15 poems from the Power and Conflict anthology as well as a variety of unseen poems